 1. New England Carousel Museum

-In a capacious former hosiery factory you’ll be dazzled by this wonderfully presented array of vintage carousel memorabilia.
+In a capacious old factory I was dazzled by this wonderfully presented array of vintage carousel memorabilia.

 The museum holds many masterfully rendered horses, as well as lions, tigers, ducks, cows, giraffes and pigs.

-You’ll discover the history of the carousel, which started out not as an amusement but as a training device for horseback soldiers.
+I was riveted learning about the history of the carousel.
+Did you know that the ride started out not as an amusement but as a training device for horseback soldiers?